-27 Fla.
+49 Fla.
 Stat.
 Ann. § 787.06(4) applies in more narrow circumstances.
 It states,

-(a) Any parent, legal guardian, or other person having custody or control of a minor who sells or otherwise transfers custody or control of such minor, or offers to sell or otherwise transfer custody of such minor, with knowledge or in reckless disregard of the fact that, as a consequence of the sale or transfer, the minor will be subject to human trafficking commits a life felony, punishable as provided in s.
+(b) Any person who, for the purpose of committing or facilitating an offense under this section, permanently brands, or directs to be branded, a victim of an offense under this section commits a second degree felony, punishable as provided in s.
 775.082, s.
 775.083, or s.
-775.084. (b) Any person who, for the purpose of committing or facilitating an offense under this section, permanently brands, or directs to be branded, a victim of an offense under this section commits a second degree felony, punishable as provided in s.
-775.082, s.
-775.083, or s.
-775.083, or s.
 775.084.
-For purposes of this subsection, the term "permanently branded"

-means a mark on the individual's body that, if it can be removed or repaired at all, can only be removed or repaired by surgical means, laser treatment, or other medical procedure.
+For purposes of this subsection, the term "permanently branded" means a mark on the individual's body that, if it can be removed or repaired at all, can only be removed or repaired by surgical means, laser treatment, or other medical procedure.

-28 Fla.
+50 Fla.
 Stat.
 Ann. § 787.06(2)(d) defines "human trafficking" as "transporting, soliciting, recruiting, harboring, providing, enticing, maintaining, purchasing, patronizing, procuring, or obtaining another person for the purpose of exploitation of that person."

-29 Fla.
+51 Fla.
 Stat.
 Ann. § 787.06(2)(b) defines "commercial sexual activity" as "any violation of chapter 796 [Prostitution] or an attempt to commit any such offense, and includes sexually explicit performances and the production of pornography."